oracle-quickstart/oci-micronaut/src/docs/content/quickstart/helm.md

          --from-literal=oadb_wallet_pw='<DB_WALLET_PASSWORD>' \
          --from-literal=oadb_service='<DB_TNS_NAME>' \
          --from-literal=oadb_ocid='<DB_OCID>' \
+         --from-literal=oadb_host='<DB_HOST>'
        ```

      > Each database has 5 unique TNS Names displayed when the Wallet is downloaded an example would be `mushopdb_TP`.

 1. **Optional**: Instead of creating a shared database for the entire application, you may establish full separation of services by provisioning _individual_ ATP instances for each service that requires a database.
-To do so, repeat the previous steps for each database,and give each secret a unique name, for example: `carts-oadb-admin`, `carts-oadb-connection`, `carts-oadb-wallet`.
+To do so, repeat the previous steps for each database (_Oracle Database API for MongoDB configuration step and oadb_host in the oadb-connection secret are required only for the carts database_) and give each secret a unique name, for example: `carts-oadb-admin`, `carts-oadb-connection`, `carts-oadb-wallet`.

    - `carts`
    - `catalogue`
    - `orders`
    - `user`

+1. Authorize instances to manage ATP databases

+    - Create a Dynamic Group

+        Navigate to `Identity -> Dynamic Groups -> Create Dynamic Group`

+            Name: <DynamicGroupName>
+            Description: <DynamicGroupDescription>
+            Matching Rules: ANY {ALL {instance.compartment.id = '<COMPARTMENT ID>'},ALL {resource.type = 'cluster', resource.compartment.id = '<COMPARTMENT ID>'}}

+    - Create an IAM Policy

+        Navigate to `Identity -> Policies -> Create Policy`

+            Name: <PolicyName>
+            Description: <PolicyDescription>
+            Statement: Allow dynamic-group <DynamicGroupName> to manage autonomous-database-family in compartment id <COMPARTMENT ID>

-1. Provision a Streaming instance from the [Oracle Cloud Infrastructure Console](https://console.us-phoenix-1.oraclecloud.com/storage/streaming), and make note of the created Stream Pool configuration values bootstrapServers and stream pool ID.
+1. **Optional**: Provision a Streaming instance from the [Oracle Cloud Infrastructure Console](https://console.us-phoenix-1.oraclecloud.com/storage/streaming), and make note of the created Stream Pool configuration values bootstrapServers and stream pool ID.

    - Create `oss-connection` secret containing the Stream connection details.